Ward Hadaway advises on training group buyout

 The company, which is based in Derbyshire, is a recognised Training Organisation by the Government’s Skills Funding Agency and has supported over 4,000 organisations and 20,000 individuals gain access to funding for its programmes.

-A team led by Ward Hadaway Corporate Associate Catherine Hinchliffe (pictured), supported by members of the firm’s commercial and employment teams, provided legal advice to Peter George and Robin Sibson on the acquisition of Mitre Group.
+A team of Ward Hadaway’s Corporate Lawyers, supported by members of the firm’s commercial and employment teams, provided legal advice to Peter George and Robin Sibson on the acquisition of Mitre Group.

 Until recently, Peter George and Robin Sibson were CEO and CFO respectively of Staffordshire-based global pharmaceutical business Clinigen Group plc.